 This coming March will see public health professionals from across Ontario meet and share their knowledge and experiences.
 Delegates will explore how strategy, leadership and practice can align to advance priorities in the public health sector and beyond.
-Check out the online preliminary program for themes such as Indigenous health, communicable diseases, and addictions and harm reduction that will be covered in this year's sessions and full-day workshops.
-In addition, browse the online program application as information on hot topics, plenary sessions, speakers, agenda, panel discussions, exhibitors and more are made available.
+Check out the online conference agenda for an overview of themes such as Indigenous health, communicable diseases, and addictions and harm reduction that will be covered in this year's sessions and full-day workshops.
+In addition, browse the online program app as information on hot topics, plenary sessions, speakers, agenda, panel discussions, exhibitors and more are made available.

 Connect with the NCCs

 Can't make it to Toronto for TOPHC 2020?
 Follow this link to tune into live streaming of several presentations (TBA).

 For conference attendees, staff from the National Collaborating Centres for Public Health (NCCPH) will be available in the exhibitors' area to discuss networking and partnerships as well as the latest resources from across the NCCs.

 In addition, personnel from the National Collaborating Centre for Methods and Tools (NCCMT), the National Collaborating Centre for Health Public Policy (NCCHPP), as well as the National Collaborating Centre for Determinants of Health (NCCDH) will be presenting on a variety of topics (details added below as they become available).

 Wednesday, March 25